Judaism and Mormonism: Temples

-Of the 173 temples operated by the LDS Church today, only the Salt Lake Temple has a Holy of Holies; previous to the completion of the Salt Lake Temple in 1893, the Manti Temple housed a Holy of Holies for the use by the President of the Church.
-While the room itself still exists in the Manti Temple, it was used as a sealing room for marriages for time, but since it is such a small room, it is now only open for viewing by temple patrons.
+Of the 173 temples operated by the LDS Church today, only the Salt Lake Temple has a Holy of Holies; previous to the completion of the Salt Lake Temple in 1893, the Manti Utah Temple housed a Holy of Holies for the use by the president of the Church.
+While the room itself still exists in the Manti Temple, it was used as a sealing room for marriages for some time; since it is such a small room, it is now open only for viewing by temple patrons.

-Latter-day Saints believe that the Jews will one day rebuild a temple in Jerusalem, and that the Jews will restore the practice of rituals of the Law of Moses within that temple.
+Latter-day Saints believe that Jews will one day rebuild a temple in Jerusalem and that the Jews will restore the practice of rituals of the Law of Moses within that temple.